Marketing Information Management: Complete Implementation Guide for 2026

 Intent data providers: Services like Bombora, 6sense, and TechTarget track content consumption patterns across publisher networks to identify accounts researching specific topics—useful for B2B account targeting.

-Economic and demographic data: Census data, economic indicators, and publicly available datasets (from sources like the US Census Bureau, Bureau of Labor Statistics, and World Bank) provide macro context for planning.
+Public datasets: Census data, economic indicators (US Census Bureau, Bureau of Labor Statistics, World Bank) provide macro context for planning.

 Shift from third-party cookies: The deprecation of third-party cookies has eliminated most behavioral tracking across non-owned properties.
 The replacement: contextual signals (what content is the user viewing right now) and aggregated cohort analysis (how does this anonymized group behave) rather than individual cross-site tracking.